mpvdk/chesscoordinates/README.md

 # Chess Coordinates- and Memory- Practice App

-This is a simple web-app that helps you get better at chess.
+This is a simple web-app that helps you improve your memory for chess and master algebraic notation.

-It has 5 practice modes:
+It has 6 practice modes:

-1. ranks - practice identifying just ranks
+1. ranks - identify ranks
-2. files - practice identifying just files
+2. files - identify files
-3. squares - practice identifying squares
+3. squares - identify squares
-4. colours - practice associating colours with algebraic notations
+4. colours - associate colours with algebraic notations
+5. moves - make moves based on algebraic notation
-5. position - practice to recreate positions from memory
+5. position - recreate positions from memory

 It is deployed at https://www.chesscoordinates.com